dyaaeldin/PostgreSql-Dump/README.md

 #  PostgreSql Dump Image
-* Dump postgresql database according periodically according to the pattern of the cronjob
+* Dump postgresql database according periodically.
-* Optionally you can send backups to external storage
+* Optionally you can send backups to remote server (ssh server or upload to s3)
-* You can specify max no of backups on the local volume
+* You can specify max no of backups on the local volume (for example you can keep only last 7 days on local volume)
-* Read the files carefuly to make sure that it suitable for your needs
+*
 ## Usage
 ### Docker-compose
-1. Update docker-compose.yml env variables
+1. Update the docker-compose.yaml env variables to be suitable for usage
-2. Run docker-compose
+2. Run docker-compose up

 `docker-compose up -d`